dnd, graphs

 The house of graphs contains a collection of connected, planar graphs in graph6 format.

-Every connected, planar graph that has the same number of vertices as edges will always have exactly one loop.
+Every connected, planar graph that has the same number of vertices as edges has exactly one loop.
 More generally, Euler’s formula says that:

 \[ v - e + f = 2 \]